kalinchuk/scelbi/README.md

 The CPU board is the brains of the computer.
 It's the most complex board of the set and requires the most work to assemble and tune.
 A good oscilloscope, capable of capturing two separate waves simultaneously and measuring the wave frequency, will be required to tune the CPU board.

+### Tuning

+Refer to the manual for tuning instructions as it has a pretty detailed writeup on it.
+I think the [YouTube video](https://www.youtube.com/watch?v=oiwlf3kk3fg) is a good source for tuning instructions as well.

 ### Parts

 The parts list contains sources of each part but I actually used time-period or higher quality parts for my build.
 For example, the list contains potential sources of the ICs but I got the J version of each IC which has a ceramic package.
 The source for those was usually eBay.